frostbane/stringformat/README.md

-# String Format #
+# Format String #

-A simple string template library.
+A simple string template formatting library.

 This remedies the ugly coding practices of string concatenation like the one below.